 To enforce principles of Separation-of-Duties/Multi-party Control, two LRAs (LRA-1 and LRA-2) are involved in this process.
-As part of system configuration and the assignment of access rights, separate role-based privileges are designated for LRA-1 and LRA-2 so that each role can only receive one of the two Activation Codes, as described in the process below.
+As part of system configuration and the assignment of access rights, separate role-based privileges are designated for LRA-1 and LRA-2 so that each role can only receive one of the two Activation Codes15, as described in the process below.

-- 1) LRA-1 assembles the Cryptomodule Installation Kit and places the first Activation Code in a sealed envelope and ships it with the Installation Kit either to the TA or the Applicant. - 2) LRA-2 sends the second Activation Code by mail or email to the Applicant using information contained in the Applicant's Profile. - 3) Following the instructions provided with the Installation Kit (or downloaded from the registration system), the Applicant installs any necessary drivers and/or Cryptographic Service Providers onto the system where the Cryptomodule interface device is connected. - 4) The Applicant then accesses a specified secure retrieval page (https://) hosted by the RA System and initiates a Server-Authenticated SSL/TLS-Encrypted Session.
+- 1. LRA-1 assembles the Cryptomodule Installation Kit and places the first Activation Code in a sealed envelope and ships it with the Installation Kit either to the TA or the Applicant. - 2.
+LRA-2 sends the second Activation Code by mail or email to the Applicant using information contained in the Applicant's Profile. - 3.
+Following the instructions provided with the Installation Kit (or downloaded from the registration system), the Applicant installs any necessary drivers and/or Cryptographic Service Providers onto the system where the Cryptomodule interface device is connected. - 4.
+The Applicant then accesses a specified secure retrieval page (https://) hosted by the RA System and initiates a Server-Authenticated SSL/TLS-Encrypted Session.
 For authentication purposes, the Applicant enters both Activation Codes provided during the registration and approval process.
-The Applicant is presented with the Subscriber Agreement and must Accept it to continue. - 5) The Applicant continues with Key Generation16, Certificate generation17, and Certificate loading process during which the Certificate Issuance system ensures that the appropriate Cryptomodule and Key lengths are being used.
+The Applicant is presented with the Subscriber Agreement and must Accept it to continue. - 5.
+The Applicant continues with Key Generation 16, Certificate generation 17, and Certificate loading process during which the Certificate Issuance system ensures that the appropriate Cryptomodule and Key lengths are being used.
 To ensure that Keys are properly Generated and stored in Cryptomodules that meet the requirements of Section 6.2.1, programs are run that enforce restrictions on the Cryptographic Service Providers that can be used by the Applicant.
-If the required Cryptographic Service Provider is not found, the Applicant receives an error message. - 6) The Applicant generates a Key Pair within the boundaries of the Cryptomodule and uses the Private Key to sign the Public Key in an RSA PKCS #10 Certificate request.
-During this same SSL/TLS session, additional scripts are run by the Certificate Issuance system to ensure that Key lengths meet minimum requirements and that the PKCS#10 is valid.
-Upon verification of the Applicant's Digital Signature on the RSA PKCS #10 Certificate signing request (using the algorithm specified in the request), the requested Certificate is generated by the CA and delivered to the Applicant's Cryptomodule during this same SSL/TLS session.
+If the required Cryptographic Service Provider is not found, the Applicant receives an error message.

-Certificate Issued to the LRA and a valid SSL Server Certificate that chains to one of IdenTrust's Root Certificates (e.g., DST Root CA X3 or IGC Global Common Root).
+14 Unless otherwise indicated, in this Section 4.3, all communications between LRAs and the CA system are via Client-Authenticated SSL/TLS-Encrypted Session using an IGC Medium Hardware Assurance or IGC PIV-I hardware Assurance Certificate Issued to the LRA and a valid SSL Server Certificate that chains to one of IdenTrust's Root Certificates (e.g., DST Root CA X3 or IGC Global Common Root).

-&lt;sup>15 The Activation Code one is a 10-digit number and the Activation Code two is 9-digit number.
+15 The Activation Code one is a 10-digit number and the Activation Code two is 9-digit number.
 Both Activations Codes are generated using a 48-bit seed, which is modified using a linear congruential formula.
 The numbers are compared against all previous numbers to ensure they have not previously generated.
 If the number has previously been used, the process is repeated until an ungenerated number is created.

-&lt;sup>16 For all Certificates except IGC Basic Software, a 30 day period is calculated based from the date identity was established.
+16 For all Certificates except IGC Basic Software, a 30 day period is calculated based from the date identity was established.
 The 30 day period begins from the date the I&A is approved by the LRA and entered by the LRA into the RA System.
 If more than 30 days have passed since the date identity was established, the system prevents the Applicant from proceeding with Key Generation and notifies them that in-person identification must be repeated.

-&lt;sup>17 The Certificate's Subject Distinguished Name (DN) is assembled at this point.
+17 The Certificate's Subject Distinguished Name (DN) is assembled at this point.
 All information used in the DN is taken from the verified application data provided to the CA system by the LRA.
 The Common Name and Organization fields are populated with exactly the same information entered in the application.
-The Country field is optionally populated with the ISO 3166 standard 2-character code that represents the country in the application.
-The Organization Unit is populated with a unique ID generated as explained in section 3.1.5.
+The Country field is optionally populated with the